Azure/azure-openai-landing-zone/foundation/aistudio-infra/README.md

 5. **Test Azure AI resource Endpoint**:

-    For a local testing without DNS forwarding, add the above DNS name and IP address to hosts file and run the below script.
+    For a local testing without DNS forwarding, add the above DNS name and IP address to hosts file and run the below script (e.g, /etc/hosts).
     The below scripts initiates a chatbot converation with the deployed Azure AI resource using promptflow CLI.

     Make sure you have conda installed and conda environment is created.